JayXT/MvJPrimedListening/README.md

 ### Setup instructions:
 1. Download and put the mvj-primed-listening.lua file into mpv [scripts directory](https://mpv.io/manual/stable/#files) (for GNU/Linux and macOS: ~/.config/mpv/scripts/, for Windows: %APPDATA%/mpv/scripts/).
 2. If you want the MvJ primed listening mode to be turned on by default add `mvj-primed-listening=yes` parameter to you mpv.conf (for GNU/Linux and macOS: ~/.config/mpv/mpv.conf, for Windows: %APPDATA%/mpv/mpv.conf).
-3. Whenever you want to turn this mode on or off, use Alt+P shortcut in mpv.
+3. Whenever you want to turn this mode on or off, use Alt+p shortcut in mpv.

 ## UK